Along with neighbouring Shinjuku, fulfilling your dreams of hyper-urban Tokyo comes easily as you dig into the best things to do in Shibuya.

 Not that there’s any shortage of great places to eat in Shibuya, but the restaurants of Nonbei Yokocho are well-known for their yummy yakatori and other small snacks that wash down oh-so-well with a cold beer or sake.

-Scoping out a meal at one of these small establishments will, undoubtedly, become one of the most memorable things to do in Shibuya.
+Scoping out a meal at one of these small establishments will undoubtedly become one of the most memorable experiences in Shibuya.

 Say hello to Hachiko

-If you’ve got a soft spot for dogs, you’ll want to get out some Kleenex before you hear the story of Hachiko, a loyal 4-legged friend who’s become quite the legend in Shibuya.
+Got a soft spot for dogs?
+You’ll want to get out some Kleenex before you hear the story of Hachiko, a loyal 4-legged friend who’s become quite the legend in Shibuya.